gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk3/manual/assembly_instructions/step15.md

 1. Screw each psu_upper_mount to the PSU
 1. Screw PSU to the back of the frame as seen in picture 15.2 with 2x M5x10mm and 2x tee nuts
 1. Add M3 nut into the psu_lower_mount (figure 15.3)
-1. Screw the PSU to the psu_lower_mount with the M3 washer and the M3 screw
+1. Screw the PSU to the psu_lower_mount with the M3 washer and the M3 screw.
+Adjust psu_lower_mount position if necessary

 ![](img/fig15.1.jpg)\